Book Discussion Kits

 Search for other similar book kits

-Awards Crime Family Social Justice Society & Culture Underrepresented AuthorsAmish Grace
+Awards Crime Family Dynamics Social Justice Society & Culture Underrepresented AuthorsAmish Grace

 Kraybill, DonaldOn October 2, 2006, Charles Roberts entered a one room Amish school in Pennsylvania and opened fire on 10 girls, killing five and leaving the others critically wounded.
 This book explores the religious beliefs and practices that led the Amish community to forgive so quickly.